 Skip to content

-Ukraine's Campaign to Strangle Crimea Escalates, Reaches Deeper Into Russia
+Ukraine's Campaign to Strangle Crimea Escalates, While Missiles Reach Deeper Into Russia

 Video posted by President Zelensky of attacks on Russia.

-Overnight June 20-21, Ukrainian drones struck the ferry crossing and oil terminals on both sides of the Kerch Strait, the route Russia has relied on to fuel Crimea since the Crimean Bridge was closed to hazardous cargo.
+Overnight June 20-21, Ukrainian drones struck the ferry crossing and oil terminals on both sides of the Kerch Strait, one of the routes Russia has used to fuel Crimea since the Crimean Bridge was closed to hazardous cargo.
 The TES-Terminal-1 oil depot in Kerch, less than a kilometer from the bridge, and the tank farm at Port Kavkaz on the eastern side were set ablaze; the Maritime Executive reported five of seven tanks burning at the Kerch terminal.
 A Rosmorport rail-ferry, the Elena II, was hit, taking ferry service out of commission.
 The Institute for the Study of War, citing geolocated footage, claimed at least three ferries set ablaze and air defenses guarding the bridge disabled—claims not independently confirmed.
-Krasnodar officials said one person was killed on a ferry.
+Officials in Russia's Krasnodar Territory, which faces Crimea across the Kerch Strait, said one person was killed on a ferry.

 The effect was immediate.
 A day later, on June 21, Sergey Aksyonov, the head of Crimea, suspended all retail fuel sales: “Fuel will be sold only to government agencies that ensure the functioning and security of the Republic of Crimea,” he wrote, urging residents to “remain calm and to only trust official sources.”
 The ban on civilian purchases came after weeks of worsening shortage.
 Since late May, the AP reported, sales had been rationed to 20 liters per vehicle per week via prepaid coupons, with hours-long lines and speculators reselling at double price.
 It is the worst energy crisis in Crimea since it became part of Russia in 2014.